juicyapp/loyalty-engine-module-doc/how-tos/planing.md

     ![From components to setup](../img/graph-from-components-to-setup.png)

 ## Understanding the **Limitations**
-While doing the planning, we have to bare in mind the limitations.
-And while dualing with client, we have to explain the limitations to them.
+While doing the planning, we have to bear in mind the limitations.
+And while dealing with client, we have to explain the limitations to them.
 And any workaround if possible.

 ### ONE `Mission` = ONE `Reward`
 - Assume mission only have 1 kind of reward